GeoCities: History

 Over time, many companies, including Yahoo!, invested extensively in GeoCities and, with the introduction of paid premium services, the site continued to grow.
 During May 1997, GeoCities introduced advertisements on its pages.
 Despite negative reaction from users, GeoCities continued to grow compared to rivals.
 Competition in web hosting came from the likes of Tripod and Angelfire.
-By June 1997, GeoCities was the fifth most popular website on the Web, and by October of that year the company had registered its millionth Homesteader.
+On October 2, 1997, the company registered its millionth Homesteader.

 During June 1998, in an effort to increase brand awareness, GeoCities introduced a watermark to user Web pages.
-The watermark, much like an onscreen graphic on some television channels, was a transparent floating GIF image which used JavaScript to stay displayed on the bottom right side of the browser screen.
+The watermark, much like an onscreen graphic on some television channels, was a transparent floating GIF image that used JavaScript to stay displayed on the bottom right corner of the browser screen.
 Many users felt the watermark interfered with the design of their Web site and threatened to relocate their Web pages elsewhere.
 The implementation of the watermark preceded the widespread adoption of CSS and the standardized Document Object Model and had cross-browser problems.
 However, GeoCities said in a press release that feedback regarding the watermark had been overwhelmingly positive.

 The company became corporate during August 1998, being listed with the NASDAQ exchange with the code GCTY.
-The Initial public offering price was $17, increasing rapidly after the initial offering to a maximum of more than $100.
-By 1999 GeoCities was the third-most visited website of the World Wide Web, behind AOL and Yahoo!.
+The initial public offering price was $17, increasing rapidly after the initial offering to a maximum of more than $100.
+By 1999 GeoCities was the third-most visited site of the World Wide Web, behind AOL and Yahoo!.
 The headquarters had been relocated to 4499 Glencoe Avenue in Los Angeles, near the Marina del Rey area of Los Angeles County.